-The Credentialing and Peer Review Committee is responsible for approval of providers to the Driscoll Health Plan network.
-The Committee meets as often as necessary to review provider credentialing/recredentialing activities.
-The main scope of the committee is to ensure that competent qualified physicians and providers are included in DHP network and to protect the Members from professional incompetence.
+The Credentialing and Peer Review Committee (CPRC) is responsible for review and approval of providers for participation in the DHP network.
+The CPRC meets monthly, or sooner if needed, to review provider credentialing and recredentialing files.
+The main scope of the CPRC is to ensure that competent, qualified physicians and providers are included in the DHP network and to protect DHP Members from professional incompetence.